 Source: Unsplash

 Although it may look like a random composition of colorful flower petals, this is not at all the case.
-Every little thing in the canang sari has its specific meaning, function, and honors a certain Hindu God.
+Every little thing in the canang sari has its specific meaning and function and honors a certain Hindu God.
 Some of the elements contained in the canang sari are as follows:

 Ceper is the canang sari’s base and it’s made from young palm leaves.
 It has a rectangular shape and symbolizes the angga-sarira (body).
 The four sides of the ceper symbolize the formation of angga-sarira, namely Panca Maha Bhuta, Panca Tan Mantra, Panca Buddhindriya, and Panca Karmendriya.